-Fie lds ESMA Text Fields 17-21 affected Refer to annex Ref 1, Ref 3 and Ref 4 lss ues Assumptions Different options are available for whCCP does not have underlying client nom the reporting obligation will fall to Information Matching of counterparty data is not required as per 20th March Q&amp;A TR Answer 7 Options Benefits Points for consideration Option 1 Client, CB and CCP all report Only way to capture a valuation where a client trades with a non EEA CB and CCP Possibility to have different valuations but in practice unlikely given CCP closing prices will be used by both Option 2 CCP and CB both report valuation CB as complete picture of client ac positions against CCP.
-CB valuation provides the linkage Possibility to have different valuations but in practice unlikely given CCP closing prices will be used by both Does not capture scenario where EEA client trades with

-Option 3 CCP only reports valuationOnly one valuation provided to the TRClient omnibus accounts will only be reported on a net basis vs. CBDoes not capture scenario where EEA client trades with non EEA CB and CCP
+Fields ESMA Text Fields 17-21 affected Refer to annex Ref 1, Ref 3 and Ref 4

+Issues Assumptions Different options are available for whom the reporting obligation will fall to CCP does not have underlying client information Matching of counterparty data is not required as per 20th March Q&amp;A TR Answer 7

+Options Benefits Points for consideration Option 1 Client, CB and CCP all report Only way to capture a valuation where a client trades with a non EEA CB and CCP Possibility to have different valuations but in practice unlikely given CCP closing prices will be used by both Option 2 CCP and CB both report valuation CB as complete picture of client accounts as well as positions against CCP.
+CB valuation provides the linkage between the net positions at the CCP and the client position Possibility to have different valuations but in practice unlikely given CCP closing prices will be used by both Does not capture scenario where EEA client trades with non EEA CB and CCP Option 3 CCP only reports valuation Only one valuation provided to the TR Client omnibus accounts will only be reported on a net basis vs CB Does not capture scenario where EEA client trades with non EEA CB and CCP

 The industry opinion greatly favours Option 1, as this is the most transparent method.
-The CCP does not have the information pertaining to the underlying client for trades and positions only the CB and the client have this information.
-The CCP will only be able to be report at an omnibus client level.
+The CCP does not have the information pertaining to the underlying client for trades and positions only the CB and the client have this information, the CCP will only be able to be report at an omnibus client level.